haerld/Cense/README.md

 ## Installation

-Install the dependencies and devDependencies and start the server.
+Install the dependencies using pip and start the server.

 ```sh
 cd cense